flexera-public/policy_templates/cost/turbonomics/buy_reserved_instances_recommendations/azure/README.md

 - [**Turbonomic Credential**] The policy requires basic Turbonomic authentication credentials, ensure your Turbonomic credentials meet the following OAuth 2.0 authentication criteria:
   - On the Turbonomic side:
     - Ensure OAuth 2.0 authentication is enabled for your Turbonomic instance by adding `spec.oauth2.enabled: true` to your custom resource (CR) file.
     - Specify a unique audience value (`spec.properties.global.oauth2.audience`) in the custom resource (CR) file.
-This policy template use defualt value of `flexera` for audience parameter, but you can customize it with any unique string value and use that value.
+This policy template use default value of `flexera` for audience parameter, but you can customize it with any unique string value and use that value.
     - Utilize the Turbonomic API to create an OAuth 2.0 client, configuring it with `role:OBSERVER` and using `client_secret_basic` for `clientAuthenticationMethods`.
   - On the Flexera side:
     - Add Turbonomic credentials using the provided `clientId` and `clientSecret`.